-- The fixing device must be capable of withstanding a deceleration of 25 g without detaching. - The camera must not hinder the driver's visibility, exit or extrication in case of emergency.
+- Mountings must only be done by screwing, metal screw clamp, express clamp, metal inserts (Forbidden: bonding, double-sided tape, adhesive material, suction devices, etc.) - Mountings must be capable of withstanding a deceleration of 25 g without detaching. - The camera must not hinder the driver's visibility, exit or extrication in case of emergency.